csdms/pymt/docs/index.rst

     :target: https://pymt.readthedocs.org/

 PyMT is the "Python Modeling Toolkit".
-It is an Open Source Python package, developed by the Community Surface Dynamics Modeling System, that provides the necessary tools used for the coupling of models that expose the Basic Modeling Interface (BMI).
+It is an Open Source Python package, developed by the
+`Community Surface Dynamics Modeling System <https://csdms.colorado.edu>`_ (CSDMS), that provides the necessary tools used for the coupling of models that expose the
+`Basic Model Interface <https://bmi-spec.readthedocs.io>`_ (BMI).

 PyMT in three points: